Capital investment for regeneration

 - David Cowan, Scottish Government, Co-Chair, Head of Regeneration Unit

-- Richard Cairns, Society of Local Authority Chief Executives (Strategic Director Regeneration, Environment and Growth, West Dunbartonshire Council)
+- Richard Cairns, Strategic Director Regeneration, Environment and Growth, West Dunbartonshire Council, Society of Local Authority Chief Executives

-- Finance (Robert Emmott, Head of Finance, Comhairle Nan Eilean Siar)
+- Robert Emmott, Head of Finance, Comhairlie Nan Eilean Siar

-- Heads of Planning Scotland (Steve Rogers, Dumfries and Galloway Council)
+- Heads of Planning Scotland (Beverly Smith, Moray Council)

 - Lynne Ward Associate Director Scottish Futures Trust

 - Douglas Cowan, Director, Strengthening Communities, Highlands and Island Enterprise

 - Alan McQuade, Director of Business Infrastructure Scottish Enterprise

 - Robert McDowall, Scottish Urban Regeneration Forum

 If you have any questions on the fund, email them to email@example.com.
 Enter 'Request for further information' in the subject heading.

 Scottish Partnership for Regeneration in Urban Centres (SPRUCE)

 SPRUCE was originally launched in 2011 as a £50 million fund that offers loans and equity investments to revenue-generating infrastructure and energy-efficiency projects to support regeneration in eligible local authority areas in Scotland.

 As well as the infrastructure delivered, all contractors include Community Benefits in Public Procurement clauses in contracts and so provide jobs and training opportunities for local people.